The Lizzie McGuire Movie: Plot

-Back home, Matt finds Italian gossip sites with pictures of Lizzie as Isabella.
+Matt finds Italian gossip sites with pictures of Lizzie as Isabella.
 He initially tells his parents he misses Lizzie, convincing his parents to fly them to Rome, during which his parents find out about Lizzie's exploits.
 At the airport, Gordo meets the real Isabella, who is upset that someone has been impersonating her.
-They realize that Paolo is planning to have a nervous Lizzie unknowingly sing live at the ceremony, as Isabella actually does, creating the impression that Isabella is a fake, which would damage the latter's career and embarrass Lizzie.
-Gordo and Isabella rush to the awards to stop him and warn Lizzie.
-When the McGuires arrive in Rome, Ms. Ungermeyer learns that Lizzie is missing.
-Gordo's roommate Ethan Craft reveals that she is performing at the International Music Video Awards, and Lizzie's family and the class also rush to the ceremony.
+The two find Lizzie and warn her that Paolo is planning to have a nervous Lizzie unknowingly sing live at the ceremony, as Isabella actually does, creating the impression that Isabella is a fake, which would damage the latter's career and embarrass Lizzie.
+The McGuires find Ms. Ungermeyer and reach the award show to find Lizzie.

-Backstage, Gordo and Isabella find Lizzie preparing for the ceremony and warn her about Paolo's scheme.
-She refuses to believe them at first, but Isabella convinces her otherwise.
-Ms. Ungermeyer gets the class and Lizzie's family into the ceremony by pushing her way through the bouncers.
 During the performance, Isabella and Gordo expose Paolo, who is actually the one who lip syncs, by turning on his microphone, revealing his real mediocre singing voice.
 Upset, he runs off stage, where his displeased manager Sergei resigns, and gets ambushed outside by paparazzi.
 Isabella introduces Lizzie to the crowd, and the two of them sing "What Dreams Are Made Of".

 When Isabella leaves the stage, Lizzie finishes the song solo, displaying a newfound confidence.
-Later, they all celebrate at the hotel's after party, where Ms. Ungermeyer rescinds Gordo's punishment and flirts with Sergei.
+Later, they celebrate at the hotel's after party, where Ms. Ungermeyer rescinds Gordo's punishment and flirts with Sergei.
 Although Lizzie's dad tells her she is grounded for the rest of the summer, he says he and her mom are still proud of her.
 Lizzie and Gordo then sneak away from the party to go up to the roof, where they promise to never let things change between them.
-They kiss and then rejoin the party before they get into more trouble.
-As the film ends with fireworks spelling "The End", the animated Lizzie does a parody of Tinker Bell, winking at the audience.
+They kiss and then rejoin the party.